 I embarked at Newry, in a ship Needham, for New York, and arrived at that port the fourth of August, 1774, with some indentured servants I had kidnaped in Ireland.
 But they were liberated in New York on account of the bad usage they received from me during the passage.
 When the war commenced, I was appointed Provost Marshal to the Royal Army, which placed me in a situation to wreck my vengeance on the Americans.
 I shudder at the murders I have been accessory to, both with and without orders from the government, especially while in New York, during which time there were more than 2,000 prisoners starved in the different churches, by stopping their rations, which I sold.
 There were also 275 American prisoners and obnoxious persons executed; out of all this number there were only about one dozen public executions, which chiefly consisted of British and Hessian deserters.
 The mode for private executions was thus conducted.
 A guard was dispatched from the Provost about half after12, at night, to Barrack Street and the neighborhood of Upper Barracks, to order the people to shut their window shutters, and put out their lights, forbidding them not to presume to look out of their windows or doors, on pain of death; after which the unfortunate prisoners were conducted, gagged, just behind the Upper Barracks, and hung without ceremony and there buried by the black pioneers of the Provost.

-to estimate the number
+estimate the number

-of American sailors captured by the British on both large and small
+of American sailors captured by the British on both large and

 and on navy wars hips during the war.
-It is certainly not fewer then
+It is certainly not fewer

-A very large percentage of the captured sailors were imprisoned on the
+A very large percentage of the captured sailors were imprisoned

 Jersey or companion prison ships, where they were virtually